History Files

 Babylonian stela

-This stela and boundary stone of Babylonian king Nebuchadnezzar I (1126-1103 BC) mentions Der, 'Siru, the bright god, the son of the temple of Der'
+This stela and boundary stone of Babylonia's King Nebuchadnezzar I (1126-1103 BC) mentions Der: 'Siru, the bright god, the son of the temple of Der'

 720 BC

-Assyrian king Sargon II attempts to attack Elam but is defeated near Der by Elamites and their allies at this time, Babylonians.
+Having achieved instant success in battle in Syria and Canaan, the usurper Assyrian king, Sargon II, attempts to attack Elam.
+He is defeated near Der by Elamites and their allies at this time, the Babylonians.
+Der fades after this point, eventually being entirely abandoned.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.